Explore This Program

 Mission

-The Center for the Transformation of Internal Medicine (CENTRI) in the Division of General Internal Medicine (DGIM) was established in 2021 by a transformative gift to advance the care of every patient, promote the career satisfaction of general internists, and advance diversity of the work force in primary care.
+The Center for the Transformation of Internal Medicine (CENTRI) in the Division of General Internal Medicine (DGIM) was established in 2021 by a transformative gift to advance the care of every patient, promote the career satisfaction of general internists, and advance workforce enrichment and engagement in primary care.
 CENTRI is designed to evaluate innovative clinical or educational programs in primary care, with a particular focus on projects that address social determinants of health, vulnerable populations, or virtual care and digital health.
 Its goal is to expand research support for the DGIM educators and innovators, who do not have formal research training, to help them develop better evidence to support clinical practice and to support the work of researchers to develop evidence to inform practice.
+It is focused on four pillars of innovation: care frontiers, patient-centered care, data-driven care, and care innovation.

 Four Guiding Pillars of Innovation